-- param: defines the parameter - name: parameter name, used as \${paramName} in the configuration.
+- name: parameter name, used as \${paramName} in the configuration.
 It will be replaced by the string defined by the service, activity or application that launchs the configuration. - default (optional): default value for the parameter, it is used if the value is not given by the config launcher.